lumirelle/lumirelle.me/pages/posts/symbol-name-pattern-manual.md

 </script>
 ```

+For a really huge amount of symbols, you should not only follow the naming patterns but also
+[encapsulate and modularize](encapsulation-and-modularity.md) them into components, composables, or modules.

 Some common `block`, `element`, `modifier` examples are (`/` means the same as above):

 | Block                                           | Element  | Modifier                                                         |